KieranHannagan/track-my-employees/README.md

 # track-my-employees

   ## Description
   This is a command line application that allows you to create and update employees in your database.
 You can also add new roles with corresponding salaries and ids, as well as new departments for those roles.
 This app is ran using Node.js and has a handful of dependencies that it requires, most notably the inquirer Node package as well as MySql2.
-Inquirer is used to ask the user prompts and questions related to the changes to their database.
-MySql2 is what it uses to create and maintain the database.
-This app is great for handling your employee database structure and allows you to view your current staff in an effective and concise fashion.
+Inquirer is used to prompt the user questions related to changing their database and MySql2 is what it actually uses to create and maintain the database.
+This app is not only great for handling your employee database structure but it allows you to view your current staff in an effecient manner.

   ## Table of Contents
   * [Installation](#installation)